thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 ### Part 4 - Ubuntu OS Installation and Setup

-Click _Start_ to boot the VM for the first time
+Choose your new VM and Click _Start_ to turn on the virtual machine.
+The initial boot is an involved process.

 <img src="images/Capture24.png" alt="drawing" width="500"/>